In the 21st century, period poverty is still rife throughout the world.

 To date, huge progress has been made in raising the profile of menstruation and menstrual health.
 The work of women’s rights movements, activists and anyone else like me or you who have taken a stand against period shaming, tampon tax and other forms of gender discrimination have helped lower or remove the taxes on sanitary products in many countries around the world.

 In India, where a 12% sanitary product tax was abolished in 2018, lengthy campaigns and protests eventually led to court challenges and a petition that received over 400,000 signatures.
-The government abolished the tax – and all because of these campaigns.
+As a result, the government abolished the tax – and all because of these campaigns.